overflow-gitch/Web-Game/README.md

 Controls: The player bubble will move with arrow controls.

 Notes: I expect to be using lots of code from the previous assignment.
+Sounds from:
+http://soundbible.com/1442-Cupboard-Door-Close.html (modified to be shortened) http://soundbible.com/1003-Ta-Da.html (sound used when winning a point) http://soundbible.com/1773-Strong-Punch.html (sound used when getting hit by enemy)